georgexyz19/inkscapetutorial.org/content/posts/extension3_how_extensions_work.md

 ```

 Let's take a close look at the code between `try` and `except...` lines.
-From last chapter, we know that the `sys.argv` value is something like this.
+From last chapter, we know that the `sys.argv` value is a list of arguments.
 The `args` value is a list start from the second item.

 ```